goloszi/Eddie-T-trial-repo/README.md

 # Eddie-T-trial-repo
-A trial repo for data tools class
+A trial repo for data science class